 External case: It's a slim, minimalistic and beautiful object.
 The anodized aluminum case feels really high quality.
 I really like how the case is not branded with obtrusive logos or texts.
 It is just written on the bottom of the laptop.

 UsabilityThe laptop is simple to use, there is no surprise from the hardware to software.
 Installing a new GNU/Linux distro on it is a breeze: everything just work and the SeaBios makes everything so simple (far, far away all the horrors of the modern UEFI!).
 I had no problem with Ubuntu or Fedora on it; it's clearly the type of hardware that has this potential of not being affected by many bugs related to hardware support.
 That's probably because Purism have all their in-house dev porting directly fix into Debian testing.
 I also like the fact it has almost the same size than my tablet Wacom Intuos4 Medium (see photo under) ; it's a good pair of hardware when I'm traveling.
-The laptop doesn't suffer particularly of being very hot and keep relatively silent all the time (I tested in the hot days in India).
+The laptop doesn't suffer particularly of being very hot and keep relatively silent all the time (I tested it in the hot days when I traveled to India for a conference).
 The sound of the fan is even not really loud while using all the power of the CPUs (eg. when compiling Krita or rendering scene with Blender).I also experienced opening the case to add or remove a SSD, something possible to do in 5 min without damaging the unit and with a simple small screw driver.

 Krita 4.0.x doesn't really suffer while painting on a A4@300dpi.
 It's the file format and resolution I use for the page of my webcomic Pepper&Carrot.
 Even when using large preset and the smudge brush engine it's still possible to paint.
 "Instant Preview" works also pretty well with the Intel HD Graphics 520; it has even less glitch than the more powerful Nvidia card on my workstation with Nvidia proprietary driver.
 The performance are correct but I wouldn't probably cross the 4K or 6K resolution with this laptop.
 Expect little slow down here and there on complex work but that something totally acceptable for an ultraslim laptop.